Embedded Networking and Communications

 Back-End Communication Cloud APIs, Analytics Platforms Big data processing, visualization, ML integration Alerts, insights, dashboards, system integration

-About the ThingSpeak
+About ThingSpeak

-To enable cloud communication, I used the ThingSpeak platform.
+For cloud-based communication in my project, I used the ThingSpeak platform.

 Testing-IOT_Code